What is an Escrow?

 - Allows disagreements in value to play out during the duration of the escrow account

-Based on a study of 250 deals by JP Morgan’s escrow services revealed the following main characteristics:
+A study of 250 deals by JP Morgan’s escrow services department revealed the following main characteristics:

 - The average amount placed in a holdback escrow account was 9%.